NCERT Solutions for Exercise 15.1 Class 10 Maths Chapter 15 - Probability

 {(5,1), (5,2), (5,3), (5,4), (5,5), (5,6), (1,5), (2,5), (3,5), (4,5), (6,5)}

-Number of such favorable outcomes = 11
+Number of such favourable outcomes = 11

-P(5 comes up at least once)=1136
+Therefore P(5 comes up at least once)=1136

-Therefore, the probability that 5 comes at least once is 1136
+Hence, the probability that 5 comes at least once is 1136

 Q25 (i) Which of the following arguments are correct and which are not correct?
-Give reasons for your answer. (i) If two coins are tossed simultaneously there are three possible outcomes—two heads, two tails or one of each.
+Give reasons for your answer. (i) If two coins are tossed simultaneously, there are three possible outcomes—two heads, two tails or one of each.
 Therefore, for each of these outcomes, the probability is 1/3

 Answer: